Mainland Destinations and Ancient Attractions

 We don't need to tell you that Greece is the home to ancient Greek mythology, and with it the likes of Zeus, Apollo and Aphrodite, but with so many historic sites you're likely to forget about the mainland's stunning shorelines.
 Visit the historic sites in Athens, which are just a lightning bolt's throw apart, or Olympia where the first ever Olympic Games was held, then spend the afternoon with sand between your toes, captivating the kids' imaginations with tales of Hercules and Poseidon.

 Some of the most-visited destinations are in central Macedonia in the north of Greece, where the remains of Neolithic settlements and ancient ruins, lush villages surrounded by thick forests and waterfalls running from craggy mountains make for scenic views.
 Halkidiki is a destination of choice for many visitors to this region.
-For those seeking a quieter experience in Greece, the Peloponnese region is a peninsula in the south that also has a variety of excellent beaches intercepted by rural villages.
-A particular appeal of this region is the archaeological sites, which include the ancient cities of Corinth, Sparta and Messene, the site of the Ancient Olympic Games (Olympia) and the fortress town of Mycenae.
+Holidays to Greece will appeal to those seeking a quieter experience, the Peloponnese region is a peninsula in the south that also has a variety of excellent beaches intercepted by rural villages.
+A particular highlight of this region is the archaeological sites, which include the ancient cities of Corinth, Sparta and Messene, the site of the Ancient Olympic Games (Olympia) and the fortress town of Mycenae.

 Crete is the largest of the Greek Isles.
 With 650 miles of coastline, you can stroll along the sands and explore secluded cloves to your heart's content.
 It's a great family destination, where kids can make a splash at one of the waterparks, explore the Mediterranean Sea at the Aquarium or let their imaginations run wild on a pirate ship adventure in search of booty.
 During the summer months hedonistic revellers descend upon Malia, the party capital of the island, to enjoy the lively nightlife this resort has to offer.